apache/flink-web/_posts/2022-05-01-release-table-store-0.1.0.md

 In the upcoming 0.2.0 release you can expect (at-least) the following additional features:

-* Ecology: Support Flink Table Store Reader for Apache Hive Engine
+* Ecosystem: Support Flink Table Store Reader for Apache Hive Engine
 * Core: Support the adjustment of the number of Bucket
 * Core: Support for Append Only Data, Table Store is not just limited to update scenarios
 * Core: Full Schema Evolution